Indochinese leopard

 The Indochinese leopard (Panthera pardus delacouri) is a leopard subspecies native to mainland Southeast Asia and southern China.
 In Indochina, leopards are rare outside protected areas and threatened by habitat loss due to deforestation as well as poaching for the illegal wildlife trade.
-The population trend is suspected to be decreasing.
-As of 2016, the population is thought to comprise 973–2,503 mature individuals, with only 409–1,051 breeding adults.
-The historical range has decreased by more than 90%.
+In 2016, the population was previously thought to comprise 973–2,503 mature individuals, with only 409–1,051 breeding adults.
+The historical range had decreased by more than 90%.
+However, as of 2019, it is estimated that there are 77-766 mature Indochinese leopards and that their numbers are decreasing.

 Taxonomy

 Panthera pardus delacouri was described in 1930 by Reginald Innes Pocock based on a leopard skin from Annam.

 Characteristics

 Pocock described an Indochinese leopard skin as almost rusty-red in ground colour but paler at the sides.
 It had small rosettes that were mostly 3.8 × 3.8 cm in diameter and so closely set that it looked dark.
 The fur was short with less than 2.5 cm long hair on the back.
 He commented to have seen only black leopards from Johor and other areas in the Malay Peninsula exhibited in menageries.
 He therefore assumed that the proportion of black leopards increases farther south.

 Records from camera trapping studies conducted at 22 locations in southern Thailand and peninsular Malaysia between 1996 and 2009 show that Indochinese leopards recorded north of the Kra Isthmus are predominantly spotted.
 South of the Isthmus, only melanistic leopards were recorded.
 Melanism is quite common in dense tropical forest habitat, and black leopards are thought to have a selective advantage for ambush.